silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

+  0.5.9    03/30/2025 Fixed: After the change in v0.5.6, the speed becomes 0 when starting with AirStart.
+Reviewed the logic of Ground Operation and fixed related items in mission import.
-  0.5.8    03/30/2025 Fixed: The name of Blue amry Armor replaced by default wa incorrect. when use PreLoad button, the page to become unstable.
+  0.5.8    03/30/2025 Fixed: The name of Blue amry Armor replaced by default was incorrect. when use PreLoad button, the page to become unstable.
 Stats are not displayed with statType option 1.
   0.5.7    03/29/2025 Fixed: Fixed: Depending on the position of the FrontMarker, the random spawn localtion may continue to process infinitely.
   0.5.6    03/29/2025 Added: Select Auto re-Arm(bullets only), Auto re-Fuel, Track Recording option in Dynamic Quick Mission page, Career & Campaign Intro page. display the spawn airport and the distance [km] from the front line option in Select Air Group list.
                       Fixed: FrontMarker is not displayed.
 Armor/Vehicle are not placed.